bobbyluig/bobbyluig.github.io/_posts/2025-02-09-betrayed-by-dns/2025-02-09-betrayed-by-dns.md

 nameserver 100.100.100.100
 ```

 `100.100.100.100` is the Tailscale DNS resolver.
-In our case, a DNS lookup to `*.mongodb.net` would be routed to the bastion through the Tailscale network as defined by the ACL.
+In our case, a DNS lookup to `*.mongodb.net` would be routed to the bastion through the Tailscale network as defined by the ACLs.
 To debug, we tried using `mongosh` to connect locally, and that worked.
 We also tried doing an `nslookup`, and that also worked.
 However, one small detail was that the `Truncated` message did not show up.
-That is surprising since the SRV record definitely did not get smaller going from two shards to four shards.
+That was surprising since the SRV record definitely did not get smaller going from two shards to four shards.

 After some investigation, we stumbled upon an issue[^issue] which hinted at the fact that the Tailscale DNS server could respond with large UDP packets without properly marking a truncated bit.
 In particular, if the packet was large than the MTU, it would be fragmented. `nslookup` handles this gracefully, but we can only assume that `mongo-rust-driver` does not.

 There is a quick fix for this — avoid having the local backend perform the SRV record lookup. `mongo-rust-driver` does support the older connection string format of specifying each node in the MongoDB cluster.
 The additional required changes are going from `mongodb+srv://` to `mongodb://` and adding `ssl=true&authSource=admin` to the connection parameters.
+This is not ideal, but is acceptable for local development since we will not be changing the number of shards frequently.

 ## References